 Mount Aloysius College realizes the cost to attend college can be a financial challenge for students and their families.
 At the College, we maintain tuition at competitive levels.

-Approximately ninety-eight percent of MAC students receive financial aid with the average aid package over $12,000.
+Approximately ninety-nine percent of MAC students receive financial aid with the average aid offer over $12,000.
 We award millions of dollars in scholarships each year and also offer grants and work-study.

 Financial Aid at Mount Aloysius College

 What is Financial Aid?

 Financial aid is the assistance students can receive from federal, state, institutional and private sources to help pay for a college education.
 Financial aid usually falls into three categories: grants and scholarships (do not have to be repaid), student loans (must be repaid) and student employment.
 Mount Aloysius College uses information from the Free Application for Federal Student Aid (FAFSA) to determine financial need.

 To determine the need for financial aid at Mount Aloysius , students must file the Free Application for Federal Student Aid (FAFSA) with the federal processor.
 A student’s cost of attendance is calculated by the college and includes: